 Newington is a medium-sized town located in the state of Connecticut.
 With a population of 30,423 people and seven constituent neighborhoods, Newington is the 31st largest community in Connecticut.

 Unlike some towns, Newington isn’t mainly white- or blue-collar occupations dominate the local economy, Newington is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Newington is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Newington who work in office and administrative support (14.04%), sales jobs (10.00%), and management occupations (9.80%).

 Also of interest is that Newington has more people living here who work in computers and math than 95% of the places in the US.

-Newington is a somewhat ethnically-diverse town.
+Newington is a very ethnically-diverse town.
 The people who call Newington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Newington residents report their race to be White, followed by Asian.
 Important ancestries of people in Newington include Polish, Irish, English, and German.

 The most common language spoken in Newington is English.
 Other important languages spoken here include Spanish and Polish.